L0uko/Salitracker-Tsoha/readme.md

 How to get in to the db using docker exec: `docker exec -it inventory-dev-postgres bash`

 In bash:    `psql -d db-name -U db-username`

+> (The amount of tables has diminished because in the beginning I made
+> redundant tables and realised that only now.)